DRMF/mediawiki-extensions-MathMenu/doc/md/intro/modules.md

 		'description':	'A template you may use as a starting point for writing other modules. ', //A human readable description of the module.
 		'version':	'1.0', //string containing the version number.
 May be omitted.
 		'dependencies':	[], //Array of module dependencies.
 If ommited, assumed to have no dependencies.
-		'hasCleanNamespace': true // Does this module contain only standard functions?
+		'externals': [], //external scripts this module depends on 'hasCleanNamespace': true // Does this module contain only standard functions?
 	},
 	// Contains configuration which can be set by the user.
 May be omitted.